RRoggia/rroggia.github.io/notes/accelerate.md

 Not only there are few women and underrepresented groups, but they also suffer from harassment, microaggressions and unequal pay.

 ## Chapter 11 - Leaders and Managers

+### Transformational Leadership

+> A good leadership affects a team's ability to deliver code, architect good systems, and apply Lean principles to how the team manages its work and develops products.

+> ...transformational leadership is essential for:
+>
+> - Establishing and supporting generative and high-trust cultural norms.
+> - Creating technologies that enable developer productivity, reducing code deployment lead times and supporting more reliable infrastructures
+> - Supporting team experimentation and innovation, and creating and implementing better products faster.
+> - Working across organizational silos to achieve strategic alignment

+> Leaders are those who set the tone of the organization and reinforce the desired cultural norms.

+> ...the five characteristics of a transformational leader are:
+>
+> - Vision.
+Has a clear understanding of where the organization is going and where it should be in five years.
+> - Inspirational communication.
+Communicates in a way that inspires and motivates, even in an uncertain or changing environment.
+> - Intellectual stimulation.
+Challenges followers to think about problems in new ways.
+> - Supportive leadership.
+Demonstrates care and consideration of followers' personal need and feelings.
+> - Personal recognition.
+Praises and acknowledges achievement of goals and improvements in work quality; personally compliments others when they do outstanding work.

+> High-performing teams reported having leaders with the strongest behaviors across all dimensions: vision, inspirational communication, intellectual stimulation, supportive leadership and Personal recognition.

+> Though we often hear stories of DevOps and technology transformation success coming from the grassroots, it is far easier to achieve success when you have leadership support.

+> This makes sense, because *leaders cannot achieve goals on their own* .

+### The Role of Managers

+> Managers, in particular, play a critical role in connecting the strategic objectives of the business to the work their teams do.

+### Tips to improve culture and support your teams

+> As the real value of a leader or manager is manifest how they amplify the work of their teams, perhaps the most valuable work they can do is growing and supporting a strong organizational culture among those they serve: their teams.

+### My Summary

+A good leadership eases the technological transformation of a company.
+It's possible to achieve it, without a good leadership, but the research found that is far easier when you have a leadership that sets a clear the vision with a inspirational communication.
+The leadership and it's vision challenges the intellectual of the organization's staff, but also supports and recognize their needs and contributions.

+The leaders cannot achieve by their own the results, they have to amplify their team's results in order tho achieve the transformation.

+**Investing in your team :**

+- Existing resource made available and accessible to everyone.
+- Dedicated training budget
+- Foster participation in tech conferences
+- Internal hack-days
+- "Yak days" - slack time.
+- Regular DevOps mini conference
+- Dedicated time to experiment new tools and technologies - PDI.

+# Part Two - The Research

+## Chapter 12 - The Science Behind This Book

+> Secondary research reports can be valuable, particularly if the existing data is difficult to find, the summary is particularly insightful or the reports are delivered at regular intervals.

+> In contrast, primary research involves collecting new data by the research team.

+> Qualitative research is any kind of research whose data isn't in numerical form.

+> Quantitative research is any kind of research with data that includes numbers.

+> descriptive findings are only as good as the underlying research design and data collection methods.

+> Many people have heard the phrase "correlation doesn't imply causation" but what does that mean?
+The analyses done in the exploratory stage include correlation but not causation.
+Correlation looks at how closely two variables move together - or don't - but it doesn't tell us if one variable's movement predicts or causes the movement in another variable.

+> (Causal analysis) This type of analysis generally requires randomized studies.
+A common type of causal analysis done in business is A/B testing in prototyping or websites, when randomized data can be collected and analyzed.

+## Chapter 13 - Introduction to Psychometrics

+> (About surveys) Common weaknesses are:
+>
+> - Leading questions.
+Survey questions should let the respondent answer without biasing them in a direction.
+For example, "How would you describe Napoleon's height?" is better than "Was Napoleon short?"
+> - Loaded questions.
+Questions should not force respondents into an answer that isn't true for them.
+For example, "Where did you take your certification exam?" doesn't allow for the possibility that they didn't take a certification exam.
+> - Multiple questions in one.
+Questions should only ask one thing.
+For example, "Are you notified of failures by your customers and the NOC?" doesn't tell you which part of the quest your respondent was answering for.
+Customers? the NOC?
+Both?
+Or if no, neither?
+> - Unclear language.
+Survey questions should use language that your respondents are familiar with, and should clarify and provide examples when necessary.

+> A good example of something that can't be measured directly is organizational culture.
+We can't take a team's or an organization's organizational culture "temperature" - we need to measure culture by measuring its component parts (called manifest variables), and we measure these component parts through survey questions.

+> 1. Latent constructs help us think carefully about what we want to measure and how we define our constructs.
+> 2. They give us several views into the behavior and performance of the system we are observing, helping us eliminate rogue data.
+> 3. They make it more difficult or a single bad data source(whether through misunderstanding or a bad actor) t skew our results.

+> Take a step back and think about *what* it is you are truing to measure and how you will measure.

+## Chapter 14 - Why Use a Survey

+> But if you want to know how they *feel* about the work environment and how supportive it is to their work and their goals - if you want to know *why* they're behaving in the way you observe - you have to ask them.

+## Chapter 15 - The Data for the Project

+> Similarly, having an organizational culture that values transparency, trust and innovation is likely to have positive impacts in technology organizations regardless f software development paradigm

+# Part Three - Transformation

+## Chapter 16 - High-Performance Leadership and Management